What types of roses are there? #

 Planting: Make sure your climbing rose has room and support for upward growth.
 Climbing roses can make wonderful features in large containers, growing up obelisks and trellises.
 They can also be planted at the base of arches and pergolas, to be grown up and over for cover, or even at the back of beds and borders.

-Training: Train Climbers horizontally for maximum flowering, and after three or four years start to remove the old stems (one per year) towards the bottom of the rose.
+Training: Train climbers horizontally for maximum flowering, and after three or four years start to remove the old stems (one per year) towards the bottom of the rose.
 This will promote newer growth lower down, so you get flowers all along the plant and not just at the top.

-Pruning & Deadheading: Most Climbers will repeat flower throughout the season, so deadheading can encourage more blooms to be produced.
+Pruning & Deadheading: Most climbers will repeat flower throughout the season, so deadheading can encourage more blooms to be produced.
 Climbers flower on this year’s new growth, so they should be pruned in the spring down to the height you require, plus remove any dead wood.
 This will promote new growth for this year’s flowers.

-Patio Climbing Roses #
+Patio/Miniature Climbing Roses #

-Features: A Patio Climber is a smaller version of the climbing rose, best suited for trellises and obelisks than arches and arbours.
-We have a small selection of patio climbers, and you will find them with our climbing roses – just check the measurements and description to see where it is best suited for.
+We have a small selection of patio climbers, and you will find them with our climbing roses here – just check the measurements and description to see where it is best suited for.

 Rambling Roses #